-To see whether this is significant, we need to estimate the number of eruptions that would occur shortly prior to DO onsets by chance if DO events and bipolar eruptions were uncorrelated.
-The frequency of occurrence of the large eruptions from Svensson et al. (2020) SVE20 is approximately once every 500 years (see Sec.
+- 10 To see whether this is significant, we need to estimate the number of eruptions that would occur shortly prior to DO onsets by chance if DO events and bipolar eruptions were uncorrelated.
+The frequency of occurrence of the large eruptions from SVE20 is approximately once every 500 years (see Sec.
 2.4).
-To ensure that this is not a significant underestimate, due to a large number of eruptions potentially missing from the datasetdata set, we show that the bipolar eruptions were really of a magnitude that matches their occurrence frequency of once every 500 years using a continuous dataset ice core records covering historic eruptions as well as a continuous data set of glacial volcanic eruptions by Lin et al. (2022) LIN22.
-Further, we derive an upper estimate on the number of equally large eruptions that could have potentially occurred and are not identified in Svensson et al. (2020)SVE20.
-This upper estimate is then later used to test the robustness of our results to

-15 an underestimate of the occurrence rate.
+To ensure that this is not a significant underestimate, due to a large number of eruptions potentially missing from the data set, we show that the bipolar eruptions were really of a magnitude that matches their occurrence frequency of once every 500 years using ice core records covering historic eruptions as well as a continuous data set of glacial volcanic eruptions by LIN22.
+Further, we derive an upper estimate on the number of equally - 15 a continuous data set of glacial volcanic eruptions by LIN22.
+Further, we derive an upper estimate on the number of equally large eruptions that could have potentially occurred and are not identified in SVE20.
+This upper estimate is then later used to test the robustness of our results to an underestimate of the occurrence rate.

-While due to the deposition of significant amounts of sulfate at both poles it is evidence evident that all events in the dataset by Svensson et al. (2020) SVE20 data set were large eruptions, their magnitude may vary significantly.
-Recently, Lin and co-workers used an automated method to detect compiled a record of volcanic eruptions from continuous sulfate measurements in ice cores from Greenland and Antarctica in the interval 60 - 9 ka (see Sec.
-2.2), and calculated their total sulfate deposition (Lin et al., 2022).
-In this study, (LIN22).
-In their study, Lin and co-workers also quantified the bipolar eruptions from Svensson et al. (2020) have been quantified SVE20 as a subsetas well.
-Thus, we can use the datasets from Lin et al. (2022)-LIN22 data sets to compare the magnitude of the bipolar eruptions to all other eruptions in the same time interval, as well as in the last 2,500 years (Sigl et al., 2015), that are detectable in the ice cores.
+While due to the deposition of significant amounts of sulfate at both poles it is evident that all events in the SVE20 data set were large eruptions, their magnitude may vary significantly.
+Recently, Lin and co-workers compiled a record of volcanic

+- 20 eruptions from continuous sulfate measurements in ice cores from Greenland and Antarctica in the interval 60 9 ka (see Sec.
+2.2), and calculated their total sulfate deposition (LIN22).
+In their study, Lin and co-workers also quantified the bipolar eruptions from SVE20 as a subset.
+Thus, we can use the LIN22 data sets to compare the magnitude of the bipolar eruptions to all other eruptions in the same time interval, as well as in the last 2,500 years (Sigl et al., 2015), that are detectable in the ice cores.
 As detailed in Sec.
-2.4, the magnitude of the 5 largest eruptions in the last 2,500 years matches the magnitude of the bipolar eruptions from Svensson et al. (2020)SVE20, lending

-5 eruptions in the last 2,500 years matches the magnitude of the bipolar eruptions from Svensson et al. (2020)SVE20, lending support to the observed frequency of once every 500 years.
-To see whether there could still be eruptions of similar magnitude that were not identified as bipolar, in the following the sulfate deposition of the bipolar eruptions is compared to the remaining 740 (501498) eruptions detected in Greenland (Antarctic) ice cores (called unipolar hereafter), which could not be identified as bipolar eruptions in Svensson et al. (2020)SVE20.
+2.4, the magnitude of the 5 largest eruptions in the last 2,500 years matches the magnitude of - the bipolar eruptions from SVE20, lending support to the observed frequency of once every 500 years.
+To see whether there could still be eruptions of similar magnitude that were not identified as bipolar, in the following the sulfate deposition of the bipolar eruptions is compared to the remaining 740 (498) eruptions detected in Greenland (Antarctic) ice cores (called unipolar hereafter), which could not be identified as bipolar eruptions in SVE20.